Them (novel): Plot

-As time progresses, Jules becomes more involved in petty theft but always has hopes for a better life.
+As time progresses, Jules becomes more involved in petty theft.
 He falls passionately in love with a rich girl, Nadine, from the suburbs, whom he helps to run away to Texas.
 She abandons him in a hotel when he becomes ill, and steals his car and money.

 After Howard dies in a work accident, Loretta remarries.
 She relies increasingly on Maureen to run the household.
 Feeling the desire to escape, Maureen turns to prostitution to build an escape fund.
 When her stepfather discovers her secret, he savagely beats her.
 He is convicted and jailed for assault, resulting in Loretta divorcing him, and Maureen suffering a year-long nervous breakdown.
 She gradually recovers with the care of Loretta's brother Brock, who has unexpectedly returned, and the letters of Jules, who slowly drifts back North from Texas.

 Some time later, Jules is doing better in business working for his uncle when he reconnects with Nadine.
 She has married, but they initiate an affair.
 She has mental problems and shoots him.
 Jules survives, but has lost all his drive.
 Maureen has moved out and is working as a typist and taking night classes.
 She sets her sights on her professor, a married man, and they begin an affair.
 When Maureen coolly tells her mother of her plans to become a housewife, Loretta is incensed.

-After his recovery, Jules is a defeated man, maintaining several affairs.
+After his recovery, Jules is maintaining several affairs.
 He rapes a girl and later pimps her out.
 He also becomes involved with a group of intellectual radicals.
 He is present at the 1967 Detroit riots, when Loretta's apartment is among the buildings burned.
-In the chaos, Jules sinks to a new low and commits murder.
+In the chaos, Jules commits murder.

 Later, Jules visits Maureen, who has isolated herself from the rest of her family in Dearborn, Michigan with her husband and is expecting a child.
 Loretta is surviving, and Jules plans to try his fortunes in California.